 What Every Fishing Report Needs

 Most fishing reports guides publish are photographically impressive and informationally useless to a search engine.
-A photo of a fish on the boat rail with the caption "great day!" does not rank.
+A photo of a fish on the boat rail with the caption "great day!" gives Google nothing to work with.
 Here is the structure that does:

 A Keyword-Rich Title